ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-2-arraylist-methods.rst

    ArrayList<Integer> highScoreList = new ArrayList<Integer>();
    ArrayList<String> nameList = new ArrayList<String>();

+.. |comparison handout| raw:: html

+   <a href="https://drive.google.com/file/d/1EzkHa3TNlbHOKVeZReQIf4HzuwwXsCAV/view?usp=sharing" target="_blank">comparison handout</a>

 Here is a comparison of how to access and change elements in arrays and ArrayLists.
+Note that ArrayLists have a method ``size()`` instead of a ``length`` property, and ArrayLists use get/set methods instead of square brackets ([]).
+Here is a |comparison handout| of the basic operations to access 1-dimensional and 2-dimensional arrays (which we will see in the next unit), ArrayLists, and Strings made by AP CSA teacher Sam Procopio of Bishop Blanchet High School.

 =========== ========================  ========================
 Operation   array                     ArrayList